AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

     }
 }
 ~~~

-In the ***UpdateLatestBuildDefinitionsWithTagTask*** function you can see that Task Groups are accessed via [TaskAgentHttpClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.distributedtask.webapi.taskagenthttpclient?view=azure-devops-dotnet) class and we filter them find the relevant build task.
+In the above code, the intersting stuff is in the ***UpdateLatestBuildDefinitionsWithTagTask*** function, where you can see that our Build Task is retrieved from Task Groups via [TaskAgentHttpClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.distributedtask.webapi.taskagenthttpclient?view=azure-devops-dotnet).

-Then we create [BuildDefinitionStep](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.builddefinitionstep?view=azure-devops-dotnet) instance and set its inputs from our [TaskGroup](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.distributedtask.webapi.taskgroup?view=azure-devops-dotnet) instance.
+Then we create [BuildDefinitionStep](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.builddefinitionstep?view=azure-devops-dotnet) and set its inputs from our [TaskGroup](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.distributedtask.webapi.taskgroup?view=azure-devops-dotnet) instance.

-We then use [BuildHttpClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.buildhttpclient?view=azure-devops-dotnet) to update our build definition.
+We then use [BuildHttpClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.buildhttpclient?view=azure-devops-dotnet) to update our [BuildDefinition](https://docs.microsoft.com/en-us/dotnet/api/microsoft.teamfoundation.build.webapi.builddefinition?view=azure-devops-dotnet).

 Following is the snapshot of the build after the update: